 Can we use currency strength for timing or main entry signal?

-The general purpose of this indicator is as a signal, so the answer should be no. But on the other hand, you may be a very creative person and you can discover a new way of using the indicator.
+The straight answer should be no. But on the other hand, you may be very creative and you can discover a new way of using the indicator.
 The main reason why this can't be the main signal is that it has no predictive value.
 It shows only what happened on the charts.
 If there is a downtrend, one currency will be up another will be down.
 But what does that mean?
 Will it continue to go up, or will it go down.
 Both things can happen.
 The main purpose is to filter the signals and help you choose the right instruments.
 Maybe you remember several cases when you want to sell the USD for example and you buy EURUSD, and nothing happens, but on the GBPUSD there is a huge movement in your direction.
 In such cases, you know that you made the right analysis, but you choose the wrong pair.
-This is the case when you need such a tool, so you can improve your profits.
+This is the case when you need such a meter, so you can improve your profits.

-The currency strength meter is a great tool that can be a filter, confirmation signal, or just a helper.
+The currency strength meter can be a filter, confirmation signal, or just a helper.
 It can't be used on its own but it can help you choose the right currency pair and improve your trading results.
-Also, it is important to choose the right period- if you are an intraday trader, you can watch the 24h chart, but if you trend long-term movements, you need to watch the weekly chart.
+Also, it is important to choose the right period- if you trade intraday, you can watch the 24h chart, but if you trend long-term movements, you need to watch the weekly chart.